Associate Dean of Academic Affairs

 Associate Professor of Legal Research and Writing

 - M.I.T.
 Whitworth College, 1999

 - B.A.
 University of Wisconsin at Oshkosh, 1989

-In addition to teaching, Professor Simpson is actively pursuing her passion and commitment to respecting all human life from conception to natural death.
+In addition to teaching, Dean Simpson is actively pursuing her passion and commitment to respecting all human life from conception to natural death.
 To this end, she has published articles in the area of the death penalty and protecting caregivers in the workplace.
-As a contributing faculty member to the Institute for Law Teaching and Learning, Professor Simpson also researches, publishes, and speaks in the area of assessment and teaching
+As a co-director for the Institute for Law Teaching and Learning, Dean Simpson also researches, publishes, and speaks in the area of assessment and teaching pedagogy.

 - Everyone Else is Doing it; Why Can’t We, Texas Wesleyan School of Law Justice Conference, March 2012